NUWCDIVNPT/stig-manager/docs/user-guide/user-guide.rst

 Asset Review Workspace
 ====================================
 The Asset Review Workspace allows you to view and modify all the Reviews for a specific STIG on the selected Asset.
 It also presents useful information such as the Reviews for the same Rule on other Assets, the Review's Log, and Feedback.
-Users can also import results from .ckl or XCCDF formats, and export their results as .ckl checklists.
+Users can also import and export results in .ckl or XCCDF checklist formats.

 .. thumbnail:: /assets/images/asset-review.png
       :width: 50%